-Benzophenones: they are a group of sunscreen ingredients that include Oxybenzone, Methanone, Benzophenone-3 and any other ingredient that ends in “benzone” or “benzophenone”.
-They offer UVB and some UVA protection but could cause contact dermatitis in some people.
+Benzophenones: a group of sunscreen ingredients that include Oxybenzone, Methanone, Benzophenone-3 and anything else that ends in “benzone” or “benzophenone”.
+They protect from all UVB and some UVA rays but can irritate sensitive skin.

 Cinoxate: a sunscreen agent that offers full UVB and little UVA protection.

-Ensulizole: also called Phenylbenzimidazole Sulfonic Acid, it provides UVB and minimal UVA protection.
-For this reason, it still needs to be used with other sunscreen agents that protect against UVA rays.
-It is water-soluble and thus feels light on the skin.
+Ensulizole: aka Phenylbenzimidazole Sulfonic Acid, it provides full UVB and minimal UVA protection.
+It’s water-soluble and feels very light on the skin.

-Menthyl Anthranilate: also knows as Meradimate, it protects from some, but not all UVA rays.
-It is rarely used in the USA and not permitted to be used in Europe and Japan.
+Menthyl Anthranilate: aka Meradimate, it protects from some, but not all UVA rays.
+It’s rarely used in the USA and banned in Europe and Japan.

-Mexoryl SX: also called Ecamsule and terephthalylidine dicamphor sulfonic acid, this ingredient was developed and patented by L’Oreal (and can thus be found only in products made by this company).
+Mexoryl SX: aka Ecamsule and terephthalylidine dicamphor sulfonic acid (that’s usually how it disguises itself on the label), it’s developed and patented by L’Oreal.
 It protects against UVA rays and degrades more slowly when exposed to sunlight than other ingredients like Avobenzone.
-It is often used with Mexoryl XL.

-Octisalate: also called octyl salicylate and ethylhexyl salicylate, this ingredient protects only against UVB rays.
+Octisalate: aka octyl salicylate and ethylhexyl salicylate, it protects only from UVB rays.

-Octocrylene: a weak ingredient that protects against UVB rays.
-It also helps to stabilize Avobenzone but can cause irritations in some people.
+Octocrylene: a weak UVB filter.
+It helps to stabilize Avobenzone but can cause irritations.

-Tinosorb: Tinosorb S (bis-ethylhexyloxyphenol methoxyphenyl triazine) and Tinosorb M (methylene bis-benzotriazolyl tetramethylbutylphenol) offer protection against the all UVA and some UVB rays.
-Tinosorb S is water soluble while Tinosorb M is oil soluble but both are photostable and can also partly prevent the degradation of other sunscreen ingredients, such as Avobenzone.
-Widely used in Europe and Australia, for some reason they haven’t been approved by the FDA yet.
+Tinosorb: Tinosorb S (bis-ethylhexyloxyphenol methoxyphenyl triazine) and Tinosorb M (methylene bis-benzotriazolyl tetramethylbutylphenol) offer protection from all UVA and some UVB rays.
+Tinosorb S is water soluble while Tinosorb M is oil soluble.
+Both are photostable and can help other UV filters, such as Avobenzone, last longer, too.

-Titanium Dioxide: a physical sunscreen agent that protects against the entire UVB range but only half of the UVA range.
-Because Titanium Dioxide is a white mineral, it can leave a white cast on skin, so make sure you blend it in very well.
+Titanium Dioxide: a white mineral that protects against the entire UVB range but only half of the UVA range.
+It doesn’t irritate skin but can leave a white cast.